TaqdeesHigh/Git2Me/README.md

 1. Open a repository with a README.md file
 2. Click the "Update README" button in the status bar or run the command
+3. If no README.md exists, you will be prompted to generate a new one.
-3. Select the latest commit and an older commit to compare
+4. If a README.md exists, select the latest commit and an older commit to compare
-4. The extension will analyze changes and suggest README updates
+5. The extension will analyze changes and suggest README updates
-5. Review the changes in the diff view
+6. Review the changes in the diff view
-6. Apply the changes as-is, or edit them before applying
+7. Apply the changes as-is, or edit them before applying

 ## Extension Settings